TomHarrop/asw-gbs-genome-paper/md/discussion.md

 The purpose of this work was to investigate genetic variation in New Zealand populations of ASW and its possible relationship to resistance to *M. hyperodae*.
 Previous reports using randomly amplified polymorphic DNA (RAPD) markers and *cytochrome C oxidase subunit I* (*COI*) sequencing suggested a high degree of genetic similarity and identified a single *COI* haplotype in New Zealand populations [@williamsGeographicalOriginIntroduced1994; @vinkPCRGutAnalysis2013].
 In contrast, our results from a genome-wide genotype-by-sequencing (GBS) approach reveal a high level of genetic diversity within and between populations.
-We suggest that this standing variation provides an evolutionary advantage to ASW populations in comparison to their biocontrol agent, which we expect to be exacerbated by asexual reproduction in *M. hyperodae* (e.g. [@casanovasAsymmetryReproductionStrategies2018]).
+We suggest that this standing variation provides an evolutionary advantage to ASW populations in comparison to their biocontrol agent, *M. hyperodae*.
+We expect variation to be limited by asexual reproduction in *M. hyperodae* (e.g. [@casanovasAsymmetryReproductionStrategies2018]).
 This indicates that genetic variation in both host and biocontrol agent need to be monitored with high-resolution genotyping to maintain success of biological control.

 ASW was thought to have arrived in New Zealand in the early 20^th^ century, probably via trade in pasture seeds or hay used for feed during stock transit [@brookingSilencesGrassRetrieving2007].
 The earlier reports of low genetic diversity, based on traditional molecular markers [@williamsGeographicalOriginIntroduced1994; @vinkPCRGutAnalysis2013],  suggested a limited incursion followed by dispersal and expansion.
 Our results provide three main pieces of evidence to update the proposed history of ASW incursion in New Zealand.
 The high heterozygosity across populations could be explained by a large initial incursion, repeated introductions, and/or an unusually high mutation rate.
-The genetic differentiation between populations from North and South of the Main Divide suggest that migration is low or absent between these regions.
+The genetic differentiation between populations from North and South of the Main Divide points to low or absent migration rates between these regions.
 Our demographic modelling suggests that the most likely scenario is separate introductions from the same source population to North and South of the Main Divide, accompanied by a moderate reduction in population size and subsequent expansion **!!!
 TBC !!!**.
 The power to resolve the possible evolutionary histories that led to the current population structure of New Zealand weevils was provided by the increased resolution of genome-wide genotyping.